 Looking to spend 10 days in Thailand while exploring some of its most beautiful islands?
 This Thailand 10-day itinerary will show you just that and provide tips on the best places to stay and how to get around Thailand without breaking the bank!

 Most people dream of visiting Thailand and who can blame them?
-Fascinating culture, exquisite cuisine, white-sand beaches, lush jungle, remote islands, cheap cost of living are some of the main reasons why people choose to plan a trip to Thailand.
+Fascinating culture, delicious food, white-sand beaches, lush jungle, and the most beautiful islands are some of the main reasons why people choose to plan a 10-day trip to Thailand.

-While 10 days in Thailand isn’t enough to see the whole country, I’ve created this Thailand itinerary for those who are short on time and want to experience some of the most popular places as well as off-beat locations that lack the tourist hordes.
+While 10 days in Thailand isn’t enough to see the whole country, I’ve created this Thailand itinerary for those who are short on time and want to experience the best of island hopping in Thailand to some of the most popular places as well as off-beat locations that lack in crowds.

 This travel guide also includes tips on how to get to each destination and top budget hotel recommendations.

 So, keep reading to discover how to spend 10 days in Thailand!

 ***This article may contain affiliate links, which means that each time you click through and make a purchase, I may earn a small commission at no extra cost to you.

 Thailand Island Hopping Guide – How to Spend 10 days in Thailand

 Day 1-5: Ao Nang, Railay Beach, Krabi 4-Island Tour, Tiger Cave Temple, Hot Springs, Emerald Pool and Hong Island

 Day 1 – Fly into Krabi and head to Ao Nang